RoboMind

 RoboMind screenshot 21

-RoboMind allows to enter into the programming world to those people who do not have any prior knowledge, and want to learn to program.
-It is true that this software is very used to teach children programming, but this does not means that any person, regardless of their age, can not use this program to learn the basics of the programming.
+RoboMind allows entering into the programming world to those people who do not have any prior knowledge and want to learn to program.
+This software is used to teach children programming, but this does not mean that any person, regardless of age, can not use this program to learn the basics of programming.

-When we open the program we will see that the top is reserved for the options menu, and the central part is divided in two, the left-hand side, where we will program the robot, and the right-hand side, where we can observe the movements made by the robot according to the lines of code that we have written.
-In the lower part of the screen, it will be displayed the messages and we can also see the actions that are running.
+When we open the program, we will see that the top is reserved for the options menu.
+The central part is divided into two, the left-hand side, where we will program the robot, and the right-hand side, where we can observe the movements made by the robot according to the lines of code we have written.
+In the lower part of the screen, the messages will be displayed, and we can also see the actions running.

-At the beginning it is good to use the option “Run->Remote Control”, located in the top menu.
-We'll see a series of buttons which we can click and see how the robot reacts.
-For example, clicking on the arrow that is pointing up, the robot will move a box in the direction it's looking.
+Initially, it is good to use the option “Run->Remote Control” in the top menu.
+We'll see a series of buttons that we can click and see how the robot reacts.
+For example, by clicking on the arrow pointing up, the robot will move a box in the direction it's looking.
 If we push the button with the arrow pointing to the right, the robot will turn right.
-If we push the brush with white paint, the robot will paint the ground.
+The robot will paint the ground if we push the brush with white paint.

-What is interesting about the “Control Remote”, is that we'll see the commands thar are associated to the buttons we're pressing, for example:
+What is interesting about the “Control Remote” is that we'll see the commands that are associated with the buttons we're pressing, for example:

 • down Arrow => backward(1) .
 This means that the robot moves back 1 tile.

-Now that we know some commands that we can program, we will have the opportunity to type it on the left part of the screen and see how the robot reacts to the commands programmed.
+Now that we know some commands we can program, we will have the opportunity to type them on the left part of the screen and see how the robot reacts to the programmed commands.

-If we really want to introduce us to the world of programming and learn how to create good code, we must choose the commands to be displayed in English, since the professional programming languages are written in English.
+Suppose we want to introduce ourselves to the programming world and learn how to create good code.
+In that case, we must choose the commands to be displayed in English since professional programming languages are written in English.

-As a curiosity we mention that we will be able to program robots created with Lego Mindstorms NXT 2.0.
-To do this we will use the option “Export”, that will save a file with the instructions that we have programmed, and that we will use to upload them to the Lego robot, in such a way that the Lego robot run the instructions that we have created using RoboMind.
+As a curiosity, we mention that we can program robots created with Lego Mindstorms NXT 2.0.
+To do this, we will use the option “Export,” which will save a file with the instructions that we have programmed and that we will use to upload them to the Lego robot so that the Lego robot runs the instructions we have created using RoboMind.

 Frequently Asked Questions